Potential Energy Curves of Hydrogenic Halides HX(F,Cl,Br) and i-DMFT Method

-One can see that systematically the i-DMFT Method does {\it not} reproduce four s.d. in the benchmark potential energy curves (1), thus, it deviates from the turning points obtained in \cite{CH:2015}, except for a domain in the vicinity of the minimum, where there is an agreement in 3 s.d.
-The absolute deviation becomes truly significant beyond equilibrium internuclear distances, at small and especially at large distances.
-In particular, at $R > 7${\it a.u.} for the HCl molecule and at $R > 9${\it a.u.} for the HBr molecule the deviation is growing with the increase of $R$ and can reach several orders of magnitude for a large $R$, see Tables 1-2; in particular, at $R \sim 50 - 75$~{\it a.u.} it reaches five orders of magnitude!
+One can see that systematically the i-DMFT method does {\it not} reproduce four s.d. in the benchmark potential energy curves (1), thus, it deviates from the turning points obtained in \cite{CH:2015}, even in a domain in the vicinity of the minimum close to equilibrium , where there is an agreement in 3 s.d.
+The absolute deviation becomes truly significant beyond equilibrium, at small and especially at large internuclear distances.
+In particular, at $R > 5${\it a.u.} for the HF molecule, $R > 7${\it a.u.} for the HCl molecule and at $R > 9${\it a.u.} for the HBr molecule the deviation is growing fast with the increase of $R$ and can reach several orders of magnitude for a large $R$, see Tables 1-3; in particular, at $R \sim 50 - 75$~{\it a.u.} it reaches five orders of magnitude!
 Hence, this indicates that the behavior of the potential energy curves obtained in \cite{Liudi:2025} in the Van der Waals regime does {\it not} agree with the multipole expansion.
-This implies that by taking the turning points found using the i-DMFT Method as basic ones and placing them on some potential curve will lead to inaccurate rovibrational spectra, even for low-lying states.
-It is confirmed by making a comparison of the vibrational energies $E_{\nu 0}$ obtained in \cite{Liudi:2025} (see {\it Supporting information} therein) with the results from [2-4] \footnote{which are in agreement with experimental vibrational spectra in, at least, four s.d.}: one can see that for small $\nu$ three s.d. are reproduced only (as expected), then for larger $\nu < 17$ - one-two s.d. while for $\nu = 17 - 20$ not even single s.d. is reproduced!
-This indicates shortcomings of the i-DMFT Method.
-The question, of how intrinsic to the method used these shortcomings are, needs to be investigated and clarified before drawing conclusions about the heuristic value of the i-DMFT Method.
+This implies that by taking the turning points found using the i-DMFT method as basic ones and placing them on some potential curve will lead to inaccurate rovibrational spectra, even for low-lying states.
+It is confirmed by making a comparison of the vibrational energies $E_{\nu 0}$ obtained in \cite{Liudi:2025} (see {\it Supporting information} therein) with the results from [1-4] \footnote{which are in agreement with experimental vibrational spectra in, at least, four s.d.}: one can see that for small $\nu$ three s.d. are reproduced only (as expected), then for larger $\nu < 17$ - one-two s.d. while for $\nu = 17 - 20$ not even single s.d. is reproduced! \footnote{Note that in similar manner the low accuracy results for vibrational energies for $F_2, Cl_2$, and $Br_2$ molecules, obtained in the i-DMFT method, are reported in \cite{Liudi:2024}.} This indicates shortcomings of the i-DMFT method.
+The question, of how intrinsic to the method used these shortcomings are, needs to be investigated and clarified before drawing conclusions about the heuristic value of the i-DMFT method if any.